BIN0806/Type-A-Itinerary/set-up/README.md

-# V2V (Visual-to-Voyage) - MVP
+# MVP

 Transform travel inspiration into optimized itineraries powered by AI and route optimization.

 ## Overview

-V2V allows users to upload screenshots from TikTok, Instagram, or their camera roll, automatically extracts location information using OpenAI Vision, and generates mathematically optimized walking routes using Google OR-Tools TSP solver.
+Plan A allows users to upload screenshots from TikTok, Instagram, or their camera roll, automatically extracts location information using OpenAI Vision, and generates mathematically optimized walking routes using Google OR-Tools TSP solver.

 ## Architecture